Egg maturation and growth depend on woman’s age and general health, as well as on flow of nutrients to the ovaries.

 Omega 3 is an important parts of an egg’s cell membrane and affect its fluidity and the communication with surrounding cells.
 In addition, most important members of the Omega-3 family such as DHA and EPA are helpful if you have any mood issues or you are coming off psychological medications during the time in which you’re trying to conceive.

 5. Do consider taking DHEA if you are over 35 (and also test your natural testosterone before you do this).
-DHEA supplement can be obtained only with a prescription in many countries (including Canada, UK, and Germany), so before you talk to your gynecologist maybe it’s a good idea that you read this and that article about DHEA so that you get familiar with most important facts and know why and how it can help you.
+DHEA supplement can be obtained only with a prescription in many countries (including Canada, UK, and Germany), so before you talk to your gynecologist maybe it’s a good idea that you read this article about DHEA so that you get familiar with most important facts and know why and how it can help you.

-This point is not a specific supplement, but if you are over 35 and trying to get pregnant, do protect your eggs from free radical damage by limiting or eliminating your exposure to pesticides, environmental toxins and high air pollution!
+This point is not a specific supplement, but if you are over 35 and trying to get pregnant, do protect your eggs from free radical damage by limiting or eliminating your exposure to pesticides, environmental toxins and high air pollution.
 While their direct links to infertility may sometimes be unclear, there is a clear adverse effect of combined synthetic compounds to which we are evolutionarily not adapted to fertility.

 Some weeks ago I talked to a lady who was taking a long list of about ten supplements, (including Chinese herbs, melatonin, and myoinositol).
 After about six months of taking this mix, she indeed was able to see (in words of her fertility doctor) a substantial improvement in embryo quality.
 As a matter of fact, after several IVF cycles with desperately fragmented embryos, she and her husband came to have nice, well-shaped 8-cell B-quality embryos.